mkeke/c64-basic-converter/readme.md

 ```

 Converts a formatted text file to C64 BASIC.
-The converted BASIC code can then be copy/pasted into the emulator, making the development process a whole lot easier.
+The converted BASIC code can then be copy/pasted into the emulator (or further converted to a .prg file), making the development process a whole lot easier.

 ## Installation